blackducksoftware/blackduck-alert/deployment/helm/synopsys-alert/README.md

 For the on-premise database deployment a second Persistent Volume Claim must be created to store the database data.

 ##### Alert Volume Claim Configuration
-- A persistent volume must be created first
+- A persistent volume must be created first if a dynamic provisioner not being used
 - A persistent volume claim must be created in the same namespace as the Alert deployment and bound to the persistent volume for Alert
 - Configure Alert to use the volume claim